reportmill/SnapKit/ReadMe.md

 ## What's to love about SnapKit?

 SnapKit tries to be more of a "Swing 2.0".
-More precisely, it keeps the basic simplicity of Swing while adding the richness of JavaFX and bringing the whole thing to the browser:
+More precisely, it keeps the basic simplicity and standard conventions of Swing while adding the visual richness of JavaFX and bringing the whole thing to the browser:

     - It provides all the most popular features of Swing and JavaFX (above)